-These Beer Battered Mushrooms with Herbed Ranch Dip are crispy on the outside, and insanely juicy on the inside…they’re in my top ten appetizers of all time!
+Beer Battered Fried Mushrooms with Herbed Ranch Dip are crispy on the outside, and insanely juicy inside…these fried mushrooms are in my top ten hot appetizers of all time!

-When you have your oil at the proper temperature, it doesn’t soak into your food, and anyway, come on, you can’t put a calorie count on pure bliss.
+When you have your oil at the proper temperature, it doesn’t soak into your food as much, (and anyway, come on, you can’t put a calorie count on pure bliss.)

 This batter is so simple ~ just flour, salt, and beer.
 And you can really taste the beer in every crunchy bite.